Thomas H. Greco, Jr.

-Thomas H. Greco, Jr. is an, independent scholar, author, educator, and community economist, who, for more than 30 years, has been working at the leading edge of transformational restructuring.
+Thomas H. Greco, Jr. is a preeminent scholar, author, educator, and community economist, who, for more than 35 years, has been working at the leading edge of transformational restructuring.
 He is widely regarded as a leading authority on moneyless exchange systems, community currencies, financial innovation, and community economic development, and is a sought after speaker internationally.
 He has traveled widely in Europe, Asia, Australia, and the Americas, lecturing, teaching, and advising.
-He has been a speaker at numerous conferences and has led many workshops and colloquia in 14 countries.
+He has been a speaker at numerous conferences and has led many workshops and colloquies in 16 countries.

-He recently spent almost two months in Greece, lecturing, conducting workshops, and advising community groups on how they can create “home-grown” means of payment than can save small business and put people back to work by shifting control back to local communities and compensating for the shortage of official currency that banks are supposed to provide.
+He advises many community and business groups on how they can create “home-grown” means of payment (liquidity) that can save small business and put people back to work by shifting control back to local communities and compensating for the shortage of official currency that banks are supposed to provide.

-His other recent appearances have included, in 2013, the Second International Conference on Complementary Currency Systems in The Hague, Netherlands; in 2012, the Public Banking Institute conference; in 2011, the Financial Planning Association Retreat in Florida, and the MINT film festival in Toronto; in 2010, the International Commons Conference in Berlin, Germany.
+His other recent appearances have included the MINT film festival in Toronto; in 2010, the International Commons Conference in Berlin, Germany.
 He has spoken at three annual conventions of the International Reciprocal Trade Association (IRTA), the trade association for the commercial “barter” industry (2006,2009,2013); as well as the Economics of Peace Conference in California in 2009, the Gold Dinar Conference in Malaysia in 2007, and the conference on Knowledge, Business and Consciousness held at the international community of Auroville, India in 2006, plus many others.